focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 ## Fabrication with PCBWay

 My friends at [PCBWay](https://www.pcbway.com/) offered to support this project so big thanks to them!
 I uploaded my gerber zip file, followed their documentation about using settings that would work properly, chose blue for my PCB color and white text set in Hack Nerd Font.
 Then I fired off an order for 10 reversible PCBs which can make 5 split keyboards.
-In short order I had a package on my doorstep with a bundle of beautiful circuit boards!
+About 10 days later I had a package on my doorstep with a bundle of beautiful circuit boards!

 {{ figureflickr(url="https://live.staticflickr.com/65535/53647091704_9df970e771_k_d.jpg" caption="PCBWay order arrived with 10 reversible circuit boards") }}